DiazOlveraCo/py-autovod/README.md

 # py-autovod

-python implementation of [autovod](https://github.com/jenslys/AutoVOD) with some extra features .
+This is a Python implementation of [autovod](https://github.com/jenslys/AutoVOD) with some extra features .

 ## Features
     - (:heavy_check_mark:) Auto download livestreams from multiple streamers at once